Happy-Ferret/iLib/doc/Backlog.md

 * resource bundle updates
     * translation wrapper around Bing, Babelfish, Google in the ResBundle object
     * support fetching translations dynamically via AJAX (perhaps requiring the jQuery integration?)
+    * shorter function names getString() and getStringJS -> t()  perhaps as an alias
+    * support localization of arrays and objects:
+        * getString(array) -> returns an array where each string in the array is translated
+        * getString(object, jsonSchema) -> return a copy of the object where the value of every property that has localizable: true in the given json schema is translated
 * charset object - DONE
     * identification
     * normalization of IANA charset names